 Students who have declared a major, or who are premajors in a particular field, plan their programs with advisors in their major departments.
 Majors should be chosen by the middle of the sophomore year.
 Many entering freshmen—and some students at more advanced stages—have not decided on a major or even the general direction of their academic work.
 These undeclared students are assigned academic advisors by the director of college advising and the Office of Academic Advising.

 Students who complete a degree in a College of Arts and Sciences department are eligible to apply to the College of Education’s fifth-year licensure programs in middle-secondary and elementary teaching.
-More information is available in the College of Education section of this catalog; from College of Arts and Sciences education advisors, who are listed under their home departments; or by visiting ecat.uoregon.edu.
+More information is available in the College of Education section of this catalog, or by visiting ecat.uoregon.edu.

-The College Scholars program provides an opportunity for high-achieving and motivated students to enrich their undergraduate education through intensive interaction with some of the college’s finest faculty members and unique course offerings.
+College Scholars is an honors-track program that provides an opportunity for high-achieving and motivated students to enrich their undergraduate education through unique course offerings and intensive interaction with some of the college’s finest faculty members.
 The program attracts and challenges academically strong and gifted students, and fosters excellence by enhancing the core elements of a liberal arts education: critical reasoning; curiosity; written and oral communication; literary and artistic expression; ethical and moral judgment; and philosophical, historical, scientific, and other forms of inquiry.

 Freshman Colloquia.
-In these 1-credit courses, entering freshman college scholars meet distinguished faculty members who discuss their career paths, current research, and opportunities for undergraduates within their departments.
+In these 1-credit courses, entering freshman college scholars meet distinguished faculty members who discuss current research and opportunities for undergraduates within their departments.
 Students are required to complete two colloquia during their first year at Oregon.
 Each term, freshman colloquia are offered in the natural sciences, social sciences, and humanities.

 General-Education Courses.
 Students in the program have the opportunity to enroll in special courses that satisfy UO general-education requirements needed for graduation.
 These courses are typically limited to twenty-two students and are taught by accomplished faculty members.
-Students are expected to complete four college scholar general-education courses, typically two courses during the first year and two during the second year.
+Students are expected to complete four College Scholars general-education courses, typically two courses during the first year and two during the second year.
 In the first year, a Reacting to the Past course is included as one of the two required courses.
 At the University of Oregon, Reacting to the Past courses are unique to the College Scholars program.
-In these courses, students learn about pivotal events in history and then take on roles to act out some part of what took place.
-This exercise promotes understanding of the larger underlying ideas, improves critical-thinking skills, encourages students to take an active role in their own learning, and develops their ability to do so.
+In these courses, students learn about pivotal events in history by taking on roles to act out some part of what took place.
+This format promotes understanding of the larger underlying ideas, improves critical-thinking skills, encourages students to take an active role in their own learning, and develops their ability to do so.

 For more information, visit csch.uoregon.edu.